AnishPimpley/anishpimpley.github.io/index.md

 > I am a Data Scientist at Microsoft's AI Development Acceleration Program ([MAIDAP](http://www.microsoftnewengland.com/nerd-ai/)).
 >
 > I work on problems in the broad area of Machine Learning and Data Science.
-I am keenly interested in deep learning and multi-modal data source problems scenarios.
-I have recently found myself interested in AI interpretability and ML for graphs.
+> Deep learning and multi-modal data source problems scenarios are of particular interest to me.
+Recently, I have also found myself interested in AI interpretability and ML for graphs.

 ## Major Projects